OmniVirt/OmniVirtAdNetwork-Unity-Example/README.md

 ## Switch Platform

-Currently OmniVirt VR Player for Unity is supported only on iOS and Android.
+Currently OmniVirt Ad Network for Unity is supported only on iOS and Android.
 So to make it works, you need to switch platform to either iOS or Android first.
 To do so, click at **File -> Build Settings**, choose your target platform (iOS or Android) and then click **Switch Platform**.

 ![Switch Platform](https://github.com/OmniVirt/OmniVirtAdNetwork-Unity-Example/raw/master/Screenshots/switchplatform.jpg)